Too many certificate authorities

 The unsafe bridge from HTTP to HTTPS

-At the moment in time when a client is redirected from non-TLS HTTP to HTTPS there is a window of attack.
-Take a look at response below
+At the moment in time when a browser is redirected from non-TLS to TLS there is a window of attack.
+Take a look at this response:

-My blog is fully served over HTTPS and I redirect all traffic towards port 80 over 443.
+My blog is fully served over HTTPS and I redirect all traffic from port 80 to 443.